openstack/keystone/README.md

 DEPENDENCIES:
 -------------
-See pip-requires for dependency list.
+See tools/pip-requires for dependency list.
 The list of dependencies should not add to what already is needed to run other OpenStack services.

 Setup:

     # Install http://pypi.python.org/pypi/setuptools
     sudo easy_install pip
-    sudo pip install -r pip-requires
+    sudo pip install -r tools/pip-requires

 RUNNING THE TEST SERVICE (Echo.py):